datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=3.7in]{../figs/fig3.pdf}
-\caption{Performance of individual and ensemble models fitted to a simulated dataset.
-The x-axis represents within-population innaccuracy---specifically median absolute relative error.
+\caption{Performance of individual and ensemble models fitted to a dataset of known population status.
+The x-axis represents within-population
+innaccuracy: median absolute relative error.
 The y-axis represents across-population Spearman rank-order correlation.
-The colour shading represents bias in relative
-error: white points are unbiased, blue points methods that predict \bbmsy\\
-values that are too high, red points represent methods that predict \bbmsy\\
-values that are too low.
-The top-left corner contains methods with the best performance across the two metrics.}
+The colour shading represents bias in relative error: white points are unbiased, blue points methods that predict \bbmsy\\ values that are too high, red points represent methods that predict \bbmsy\\ values that are too low.
+The top-left corner contains methods with the best performance across the two metrics.
+These performance metrics are derived from the data in Fig.~\ref{fig:sim-hexagon} and based on repeated three-fold cross-validation testing.}
 \label{fig:performance-sim}
 \end{center}
 \end{figure}